itzikgb/GitLab-Workshop/content/5_Overview/_index.md

 weight: 1
 ---

-# GitLab is the open DevOps platform
+# GitLab - the open DevOps platform

-**Help you to iterate faster, innovate together**
+**GitLab helps you to iterate faster, innovate together.**

 **Our open DevOps platform is a single application for  collaboration, visibility, and development velocity.**